jreaume5/Super-Snake-Game-Battle-Royale-Ultimate/README.md

 - The `music/` directory must be present in the project root when running the program.
 - If the game window opens but does not respond to input, click once inside the window to focus it.
 - Training may take several minutes depending on the number of episodes and system performance.
-- The virtual environment directory (`.venv/`) should not be committed to GitHub.

 ## Technologies Used
 - Python